John S. Bull: NASA career

 Bull was selected in 1966 as a member of NASA Astronaut Group 5.
-Together with Ken Mattingly and Gerald Carr, Bull was named on November 20, 1967, to the support crew for the second Apollo manned flight of the Saturn V, Apollo 8, to assist prime and backup crew members as they trained.
+Together with Ken Mattingly and Gerald Carr, Bull was named on November 20, 1967, to the support crew for the second Apollo crewed flight of the Saturn V, Apollo 8, to assist prime and backup crew members as they trained.
 Bull was also chosen as Lunar Module Pilot, with James Irwin as Commander, for LTA-8, an environmental qualification test of the Apollo Lunar Module in a vacuum chamber at the Houston Space Environment Simulation Laboratory.
 Just before the May–June 1968 test, Bull was found to have a severe sinus problem, and was replaced with his backup, a Grumman consulting pilot.
 Bull was subsequently diagnosed as suffering from pulmonary disease, and resigned from the astronaut corps in July 1968.
 Following his retirement, he received a job at NASA Ames.

 After receiving his Ph.D., Bull returned to NASA and worked at the Ames Research Center from 1973 to 1985, where he conducted simulation and flight test research in advanced flight systems for both helicopters and fixed-wing aircraft.
 Around 1983, he became chief of the Aircraft Systems Branch.
 From 1986 until his retirement from NASA in 1989, he managed NASA-wide research programs in autonomous systems technology for space applications.
 He continued working with Ames as a consultant until his final retirement in 1997.